 Adventurous, curious Mimi was confident to climb away from his mum at just 7 months old.

 Mimi has a big family in our Wild Koala Research population.
-His mum KiKi has four other joeys: Kozo, LuLu, and Lara born in 2020.
+His mum KiKi has four other joeys: Kozo, LuLu, and Lara and another born in 2022.
 His grandmother YuYu has three other joeys: Coco, Bobo and Yarra.
 Kozo, his sister has two joeys: Indi and Balyang.
 His father Gulkurguli is also father to Winjku, Ngardang’s joey.

 How old is he: